-3.1 The analysis of rental information across Scotland for the sporting rights to shoot over a variety of land types has been undertaken in accordance with SAA Basic Principles Committee Practice Note 1, Adjustment of Rents.
+Analysis of rental information for the sporting rights to shoot over a variety of land types should be undertaken with reference to SAA Basic Principles Committee Practice Note 1, Adjustment of Rents.
+A Rate per Hectare should be determined by the analysis.